2.6. Add text¶

 When trying out if the string slice resulted in cleaner

-due to the string slice lifespans it was needed to create String
+due to the string slice lifespans it was needed to create Strings

 for them.